jinhwanlazy/blog/_posts/2017-03-10-my-first-1000-race-in-typeracer.markdown

 There seems definitely a positive correlation between WPM and Accuracy, but highest WPM seems to come from around 96% of accuracy.

-I might be wrong, I had only a limited number of data, and I am still improving!
+I might be wrong, since I had only a limited number of data, and I am still improving!
 I really want to see the chart of you guys, have hundreds of thousands race history.